 In summer, especially in July and August, be prepared for insects.
-This is mosquito and black fly season so it's important to bring insect repellEnt, as this should help prevent you from being bitten.
+This is mosquito and black fly season so it's important to bring insect repellent, which will help prevent you from being bitten.

 Canada is becoming increasingly popular, and this increase in visitors is putting a lot of pressure on accommodation.
 As a result, it can be difficult to strike a balance between price, location and quality and we sometimes have to sacrifice one for the others.
-There may be times when your hotel is a little bit out from the centre of town.
-At other times it may be a little bit more simple than what you are expecting on a Comfort trip.
-Your accommodation should still be clean and comfortable however, and if you are located slightly out of town, your leader will assist in shuttling you back and forth.
+There may be times when your hotel is a little way out from the centre of town.
+At other times it may be a bit simpler than what you are expecting.
+Your accommodation will still be clean and comfortable, however, and if you are located slightly out of town your leader will assist in shuttling you back and forth.

 There are currently no scheduled departures on our Grand Canadian Rockies trip.
 If you are interested in other trips in the region visit one of the links below.